joshdick/tabclip/README.md

 Tabclip is a web browser extension for Mozilla Firefox and Google Chrome that allows you to copy browser tabs to (or create them from) your clipboard.

-The "Copy" button (and associated options) copy tab URLs to your clipboard.
+The "Copy" button, or keyboard shortcut CTRL+SHIFT+C by default, copies tab URLs to your clipboard.

-The "Paste" button attempts to find all URLs that appear in your clipboard, then opens each URL in a new browser tab.
+The "Paste" button, or keyboard shortcut CTRL+SHIFT+V by default, attempts to find all URLs that appear in your clipboard, then opens each URL in a new browser tab.

 That's it!